mrRosset/Symbian-Archive/index.md

 <br>

+## Contact

+If you have any question or suggestion, please create an issue on the [github repository](https://github.com/mrRosset/Symbian-Archive/).

 ## Thanks

 An immense thanks to freaks_r_us who collected and archived a lot of resources.
 He/she also saved a lot of community collected tools.
 I hope to eventually store everything here.
 [Link to the archive](https://www.mediafire.com/folder/79jhy594xb3uk/Symbian_Development)